The Prevention Awareness Crew

 Through awareness projects and classroom and campus presentations, PAC members spread information on how to protect oneself from sexual assault, and how to receive services if a sexual assault occurs.

 - If you or a friend is sexually assaulted, call Tu Casa at 589-2465 to speak with an advocate.

 - The Tu Casa hotline is available 24 hours a day, seven days a week.
 Tu Casa provides services to victims of sexual assault and domestic violence throughout the San Luis Valley.
 You may also call this number to receive information about sexual assault issues in general.

 The CCASA (Colorado Coalition Against Sexual Assault) training manual is available for training on sexual assault issues.
-In the past, the San Luis Valley District Attorney’s Office, the ASU Police Department, the ASU administration, the San Luis Valley SANE (Sexual Assault Nurse Examiners), the San Luis Valley Prevention Coalition, representatives from the Bacchus Network, and Tu Casa have all participated as guest training presenters.
+In the past, the San Luis Valley District Attorney’s Office, the Adams State Police Department, the Adams State administration, the San Luis Valley SANE (Sexual Assault Nurse Examiners), the San Luis Valley Prevention Coalition, representatives from the Bacchus Network, and Tu Casa have all participated as guest training presenters.